 Information on cross-linked hyaluronic acid dermal fillers is available in the published literature.
 However, it should be noted that cross-linked hyaluronic acid ingredients are assigned separate INCI names, and these ingredients are not reviewed in this report.
 Accordingly, data on crosslinked hyaluronic acid ingredients are not included in this safety assessment.
-In addition, it should be noted that safety and efficacy data regarding Hyaluronic Acid (non-cross-linked and cross-linked) used as dermal fillers, as well in surgical procedures and arthritic therapy were found; however, with the exception of reference to studies regarding hypersensitivity reactions to injectable Hyaluronic Acid (which can be found in the Clinical Studies section), the other studies are not summarized in this report as no relevance to cosmetic use could be surmised, as exposure to Hyaluronic Acid and its derivatives would be topical when used in cosmetics.
+In addition, it should be noted that safety and efficacy data regarding Hyaluronic Acid (non-cross-linked and cross-linked) used as dermal fillers, as well in surgical procedures and arthritic therapy were found; however, these studies are not summarized in this report as no relevance to cosmetic use could be surmised, as exposure to Hyaluronic Acid and its derivatives would be topical when used in cosmetics.